bcgov/FAIB_DADMTOOLS/README.md

 # dadmtools
-Package of common FAIB Data Analysis and Data Management team functions, focusing of functions to import vector into PG in the gr_skey grid lookup table.
+Package of common FAIB Data Analysis and Data Management team functions, focusing on functions to import vector into PG in the gr_skey grid lookup table.

 ## Dependencies and installation
  - Read/Write access to a PostgreSQL database (version 12 or above) with Postgis and Postgis Raster extension